reybitgo/gawiscart/MLM_SYSTEM_TEST.md

 ### Test Case 13.2: Test Invalid Referral Code in URL

-**Objective**: Verify handling of invalid referral code
+**Objective**: Verify handling of invalid referral code with server-side validation

 **Steps**:

 1. Manually construct URL: `/register?ref=INVALIDCODE123`
 2. Navigate to this URL
 3. Check registration form

-**Expected Results**:
+4. Attempt to submit registration with the invalid code

+**Expected Results - Initial Load**:

 -   ✅ Page loads normally
--   ✅ No referral click is tracked
+-   ✅ No referral click is tracked (code doesn't exist in database)
+-   ✅ Sponsor field IS pre-filled with `INVALIDCODE123` (from URL parameter)
--   ✅ Sponsor field is empty (not pre-filled)
+-   ✅ Sponsor field is readonly (same behavior as valid codes)
--   ✅ No success alert displays
+-   ✅ Success alert displays: "Referral Code Applied: INVALIDCODE123"
--   ✅ No error messages display
+-   ✅ No error messages on initial load

+**Expected Results - Form Submission**:

+-   ✅ Registration fails with validation error
+-   ✅ Error message displays: "The sponsor 'INVALIDCODE123' could not be found.
+Please check the username, referral code, or full name."
+-   ✅ Form retains all entered data (except password)
+-   ✅ User remains on registration page
+-   ✅ User can see the validation error clearly

+**Expected Results - Alternative Action**:

+-   ✅ User can navigate back and use a different URL without the invalid ref parameter
--   ✅ User can still register normally
+-   ✅ User can manually register with a valid sponsor or leave blank for default admin sponsor

-**Pass Criteria**: Invalid code is gracefully ignored
+**Pass Criteria**: Invalid referral code is validated on submission, providing clear feedback to the user

+**Security Note**: This approach is preferred because:
+1. It validates on server-side (secure and authoritative)
+2. Provides clear error messaging to users
+3. Prevents silent failures
+4. Allows users to understand what went wrong

 ---